Manage data /Connect /

 To get started with Netlify Connect, create and configure your first data layer.

 A data layer allows you to sync and combine data from multiple sources into a single real-time graph database that you can query against with a GraphQL API.
-When you set up a data layer, you add connections to data sources to sync data from.
+When you set up a data layer, you add data sources to sync data from.
 You also connect sites and add webhooks to notify whenever data updates.

 Diagram illustrating the parts of a data layer, and how data and notifications flow through the data layer to your sites and webhooks.